desirajusantosh/me/content/en/home/about.md

 weight: 8
 ---

 👋, I'm Santosh!
-I live in the Bay Area working at the intersection of product and cutting-edge hardware/software development.
+I work at the intersection of product and cutting-edge hardware/software development, living in the Bay areea.
 I'm passionate about how thoughtful product decisions can make a huge impact on people's lives.

 Beyond tech, I'm driven to give back.
 I most recently volunteered as a Crisis Counselor at Crisis Text Line and am actively involved with organizations supporting STEM education and mental health initiatives.